Call us: +44 (0) 800 644 6402

 Private medical insurance (also known as health insurance) can supplement what’s available on the NHS.
 If you don’t already have it as part of your employee benefits package and you can afford to pay the premiums, you might decide it’s worth paying extra to have more choice over your care.

 Many people like to retire gradually, without giving up work altogether.
 Your workplace scheme might allow you to draw just part of your pension for now, increasing the amount later on.
 If not, you might want to consider transferring to a personal pension that you choose.

-If you've changed jobs you may have a number of personal pensions that can be brought together to take advantage of lower charges and improved performance.
+If you've changed jobs you may have a number of personal pensions that can be brought together to potentially take advantage of lower charges.

 Request a callback

 Our financial partners

 The links below depart from the regulatory site of Blueprint Southwest Limited.
 Neither Blueprint Southwest Limited nor Intrinsic is responsible for the accuracy of the information contacted within the linked sites.